mariodavid/mariodavid.github.io/_drafts/dont-squash-your-business-logic.md

 So where does this fuzzy feeling of not-state-of-the-art comes from?

-## Integration points lead to mixing kinds of business logic
+## Integration Points Lead to Mixing Kinds of Business Logic

 Let's look at the integration points.
 Take a look at the private method <code>determineUnitPrice</code> that is called within this class.
 When we imagine what this method has to do, we will very quickly end up at the database.
 But how does it access the database?
 This is where the transition between the _real_ business logic and the bespoken _solution domain_ business logic comes into play.
 If we mix this two kinds of business logic the resulting implementation of the method would look like this: